-Breast density is not a measure of how your breasts feel; it is the amount of glandular tissue in your breasts that appears on a mammogram.
+Breast density is not a measure of how breasts feel; it is the amount of glandular tissue in breasts that appears on a mammogram.

 Breasts are made up of 2 main types of tissue – fatty and fibroglandular tissue.
 Fat appears dark on a screening mammogram while glandular tissue appears ‘dense’ or white – as does breast cancer.